florianmarkusse/html-parser/README.md

 ##### Adding Properties to an HTML Element

-- `addPropertyToNodeStringsWithLength`: Add a property with a specified key and value to an HTML element.
+- `flo_html_addPropertyToNodeStringsWithLength`: Add a property with a specified key and value to an HTML element.
 This function takes the `node_id` of the target element, the property key, property value, and other necessary parameters.

 - `addPropertyToNodeStrings`: A simplified version of the above function for adding a single property to an HTML element.